 English 180 - War in Literature and Film

-There will be wars and rumors of wars....From the Biblical assaults on the walls of Jericho to yesterday’s car bombs in Bagdad, war seems always with us.
+There will be wars and rumors of wars....From the Biblical assaults on the walls of Jericho to yesterday’s bombing missions against Afghanistan, war seems always with us.
 Apparently, war is an archetypal experience.
 Combat changes soldiers forever and, as it becomes more total, affects civilians as well.
 The course readings will range from the American Civil War through World Wars I and II to Vietnam and the Gulf War and perhaps, given published materials, even to the present “war on terrorism”.
 Readings will be supplemented by occasional films.
 Writing will include several short papers and one long one.
 Active class participation is a must.

 Recently hailed as “the writer of the 20th century,” Lord of the Rings author J.R.R.
 Tolkien was actually less a public figure during his own lifetime than his friend C.S.
 Lewis, best known today for his Chronicles of Narnia.
 Both were professors of literature who gathered regularly with other academic friends (the “Inklings”) to discuss the works they studied and taught as well as their own creations.
-In this class, we’ll study Lewis and Tolkien’s works, paying particular attention to the way in which the worlds they created reflect the 20th century world in which they lived.
+In this class, we’ll study Lewis and Tolkien’s works as well as a few shorter pieces from the other Inklings, enjoying the stories for their own sake as well as examining their themes and historical context.
 Be prepared for lots of reading; these authors are neither simple nor brief, but they are fascinating.
-Students will write one longer essay and three brief papers, take two exams, and be part of two presentation teams in this writing intensive course.
+To be best prepared, review your high school notes on The Odyssey, Beowulf, and Paradise Lost before class begins.

 English 180 - Film Noir

 Film noir, or “black film,” has been variously labeled as a period in film history, a style of film, and as a separate film genre with its own themes and conventions.
 No matter how you define it, films labeled as film noir are “deeply unromantic” films that “take a sneaking delight in their displays of passion gone wrong and of murderous calculation confounded”.
 This course will examine the distinctive “noir” visual style and the characteristic “noir” thematics of lives ruled by an unkind fate.
-We will also trace the history of film noir from its origins in German expressionism and postwar nihilism, to its golden period in the 1940's and 1950's, and to its persistence through the rest of the 20th century in neo-noir (post classic noir or nouveau noir).
+We will also trace the history of film noir from its origins in German expressionism and postwar nihilism, to its golden period in the 1940's and 1950's, and to its persistence through the rest of the 20th century in neo-noir, neo-B-noir, and Technicolor noir.
 We will also look at the debt these films owe to what the French called “serie noir,” the searing crime and detective fiction of the 1930's, 40's, and 50's.
-We will also examine particularly closely the cultural work of these films and their representations.
-Our goals will include confronting and exploring film noir’s and neo-noir’s sexism, homophobia, xenophobia, and racism.
-The course requires weekly screenings of film outside of class on Wednesdays from 3:00-6:00 PM.
-In addition, we will have frequent quizzes, several short papers, a long paper, a midterm and final examination.
+The course requires frequent quizzes, a midterm and final exam, an oral presentation, a series of shorter papers and a longer term paper.
+Writing intensive.
+The course also requires attendance at regular film screenings outside of class.
+Students who register for this course are required to attend film screenings on Wednesdays from 3:00 PM to 6:00 PM.

 The natural world is affected by the language we use to describe it.
 Whether we call it “the howling wilderness,” “the fresh, green breast of the new world,” or “mother earth,” literary depictions of the natural world encode powerful cultural assumptions about the land, our relationship to it, and our rights and obligations concerning the creatures who inhabit it.
 In this course, we will examine the way literature has been used to understand our relationship to the natural world.
 Our readings will be primarily American essays, fiction, and poetry, from the 18th through the 20th centuries.
 Writing assignments will involve literary analysis of assigned texts.
 Students will keep a journal of informal responses to assigned readings.
-There will be 3-4 major papers, and a final essay exam.
+There will be 3-4 major papers, a longer research paper of 7 to 10 pages, and a final essay exam.
 Writing intensive.

 English 190 - Afro-Caribbean Studies: Migratory Subjects